-Our curriculum ensures that all students have a religion class in which the truths and traditions of the Catholic Faith are taught.
+Our private Catholic school curriculum ensures that all students have a religion class in which the truths and traditions of the Catholic Faith are taught.
 Students learn about the Church, the Sacraments, Prayer, and our central form of worship — the Mass.
 Daily school-wide and classroom prayer, weekly school liturgies and regular opportunities for the Sacrament of Reconciliation, study of God’s word, and the seeking of forgiveness of one another and service to the poor all help foster the student’s formation in Christian character and help them emerge from Mother of God School bearing the light of Christ to the world in their personal and professional lives.

 Each morning the students prayerfully offer the actions of their day to the Lord.
 Regularly the school receives requests for prayers from relatives of the students, friends of Mother of God Community members, and others who know that the children really will pray for them!
 Each morning these intentions are offered in classrooms and over the PA.
 The end of the day is punctuated with a short prayer and a reminder of God’s love.